carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > In the following excerpts, consider the methodology presented and determine if there is evidence of data leakage:
 >
 > 1. We created a decision tree model to predict whether a compound would inhibit cell growth.
-> We trained the model on the 48 available instances, and found that the decision tree was able to predict those instances with an accuracy of 0.96.
+> We trained the model on the 48 available instances, and found that the decision tree was able to predict 96 percent of those instances correctly.
 > Thus, the decision tree is high performing on this task.
 >
 > 2. We trained 36 different models, each using a different combination of hyperparameters.